benkehoe/sfn-callback-urls/README.md

 KMS key, you can put the key ARN in the `EncryptionKeyArn` stack parameter, and it will use that instead of creating one.

-If you want to disable encryption entirely, you can set the `EnableEncryption` stack parameter to `false`.
+If you want to disable encryption entirely, you can set the `DisableEncryption` stack parameter to `true`.
 The consequence of disabling encryption is that the contents of a callback URL, including the token and the output you want to send to the state machine, are inspectable.
 Additionally, somebody who has gotten a token they should not have could construct a callback URL use it, and since the callback are unauthenticated this would constitute a privilege